MichalAnczkiewicz/saleor-demo/readme.md

 # UI TESTS FOR SALEOR.DEMO.IO

 This repository contains a test automation framework built using Playwright and TypeScript.
-The framework is designed for automating web applications, ensuring reliable and efficient testing.

 ## ToC
 1. [Technologies used](#technologies)